Decidable By Construction: Design-Time Verification for Trustworthy AI: Decidability Thesis

 \subsection{Closure Under Differentiation}

 The abelian group fragment is closed under the chain rule.
 If $f: \mathbb{R}^{\langle d_1 \rangle} \to \mathbb{R}^{\langle d_2 \rangle}$, then:

-This is subtraction in the exponent algebra ($d_2 - d_1$ in $\mathbb{Z}^n$).
-Each gradient node inherits a dimension verified by the same Gaussian elimination that verifies the forward pass.
+This expresses the scalar case; the vector case produces a heterogeneously-dimensioned Jacobian, carrying a dimension per entry rather than a single dimension per matrix, detailed in the DTS-DMM paper~\cite{haynes2026dts}.
+The operation is subtraction in the exponent algebra ($d_2 - d_1$ in $\mathbb{Z}^n$).
+Each gradient node inherits a dimension verified by the same abelian-group unification that verifies the forward pass.
 The closure extends to Clifford grade: the gradient of a grade-$k$ computation carries a grade determined by the dimensional arithmetic of the chain rule.

-\begin{corollary}[Training decidability] Forward-mode automatic differentiation~\citep{baydin2022forward} computes directional derivatives with $O(1)$ auxiliary memory per layer.
+\begin{corollary}[Training decidability] Forward-mode automatic differentiation~\cite{baydin2022forward} computes directional derivatives with $O(1)$ auxiliary memory per layer.
 All intermediates are stack scoped; no values escape their creating scope.
 The derivative of a computation in the abelian group fragment remains in the fragment.
 Training is as decidable as inference. \end{corollary}

 This means that the guarantees verified at design time do not evaporate when the model enters training.
 The gradient computation inherits the same dimensional and grade constraints as the forward pass, uses constant auxiliary memory per layer with no activation tape, and remains within the decidable fragment throughout.
 Where standard training pipelines discover constraint violations only after training has diverged or produced physically meaningless outputs, this framework would prevent those violations from ever arising.